facebook/react-native/docs/HeadlessJSAndroid.md

 Now, whenever you [start your service][0], e.g. as a periodic task or in response to some system event / broadcast, JS will spin up, run your task, then spin down.

-Remember to add the service to AndroidManifest file
+Remember to add the service to your `AndroidManifest` file:

 ```
 <service android:name="com.example.MyTaskService" />